-According to Nikoliers, 40% of retail space available for lease in the capital's Moscow City business center is occupied by catering establishments.
+According to Nikoliers, 40% of the retail space available for lease in Moscow City is occupied by food service establishments.
 This situation applies to the first quarter of 2022.

-Research conducted by Nikoliers employees confirmed that since July last year, the volume of free space for trade in the MIBC has been decreasing (the changes did not affect Neva Towers and Afimall City ).
+Research conducted by Nikoliers confirmed that the amount of available retail space in the Moscow International Business Center (MIBC) has been declining since July of last year (the changes did not affect Neva Towers or Afimall City ).
 At the end of the first quarter of this year, this figure reached 12%.
-The relevant data were made public by TASS representatives.
+The data was released by TASS.

-The experts involved in the study noted: "The first quarter of 2022 was characterized by a reduced vacancy rate, which spread to many areas of trade in the MIBC.
-It exceeded the July figures of last year, as it reached 12%.
+The specialists involved in the study noted: "The first quarter of 2022 was characterized by a reduced vacancy rate, which spread to many retail areas in the Moscow International Business Center.
+It exceeded the July figures of last year, reaching 12%.
 The highest vacancy rate was observed in 2022 at the Mercury Tower , where four premises were closed.
-Today, Mercury Tower has mostly unoccupied areas (at least 33%).
-They are present in small quantities at Evolution and Federation (19% each)."
+Currently, the Mercury Tower has the largest number of vacant spaces (at least 33%).
+A smaller number are found at the Evolution and Federation centers (19% each)."

-Representatives of the Nikoliers company managed to find out how the situation developed in the first quarter of 2022.
-During this period, among those who rented retail space from the MIBC, the following picture was observed:
+Nikoliers representatives were able to determine the situation in the first quarter of 2022.
+During this period, the following situation was observed among those who rented retail space from the Moscow International Business Center:

 -